 Why so much time spent with you as a parent?

 Parents always know their child best, but schools very rarely listen to them.
 But I will listen and then can write it down.
-I am pretty sure that you will have learned even more over the last few months about what they can and can’t do, what causes them anxiety and how that plays out.
+I am pretty sure that you will have learned even more over the last year about what they can and can’t do, what causes them anxiety and how that plays out.
 For example:

-Going back in September there is talk of extra catch up money for small group sessions and one-to-one tutoring in school.
+There is talk of extra catch up money for small group sessions and one-to-one tutoring in school.
 But will they know what your child really needs?
 And how do you convince them anyway?

 I have been pondering this and I think the answer is three-fold: